symfony/symfony-docs/cookbook/security/voters.rst

          */
         public function vote(TokenInterface $token, $post, array $attributes) {
-            // check if class of this object is supported by this voter if (!$this->supportsClass(get_class($post))) {
+            // check if the class of this object is supported by this voter if (!$this->supportsClass(get_class($post))) {
                 return VoterInterface::ACCESS_ABSTAIN;
             }

-            // check if the voter is used correct, only allow one attribute
+            // check if the voter is used correctly, only allow one attribute
             // this isn't a requirement, it's just one easy way for you to
             // design your voter
             if (1 !== count($attributes)) {